 Quentin Dupieux

 Imagine a movie about a killer, except that the killer is a car-tire.
 'Why?', you ask?
 Why not?
 It could be fun and it'll be different.
 If that kind of approach to film-making speaks to you, then by all means check out this unique Frenchman's work (whose chief occupation is making electronic music, but I won't hold that against him).
 His movies squat firmly in the world of absurdism, and they are comedies, but the laughter (if you are so inclined) would be more often due to surprise than anything else.
-His absurdism ranges from the really bizarre, to the not-quite-real, where odd things happen that theoretically could be real, except that the world they occur in has a logic of its own, or a world where odd things constantly keep happening therefore everything eventually seems surreal.
-Take his first full-length film 'Steak', which features a society where young men desperately want to join a 'cool' gang of youths that drink milk, are obsessed with face surgery, perfection, health and playing a game that combines cricket and math.
+His absurdism ranges from the really bizarre, to odd fantasy or sci-fi absurdisms, to the not-quite-real, where odd things happen that theoretically could be real, except that the world they occur in has a logic of its own, or a world where odd things constantly keep happening therefore everything eventually seems surreal.
+Take his absurd serial-killer movie 'Deerskin' that is his most conventional movie, except it features a killer with the silliest motive.
+Or 'Mandibles', a silly fantasy comedy with a huge pet fly that appears with no explanation.
+Or his first full-length film: 'Steak', which features a society where young men desperately want to join a 'cool' gang of youths that drink milk, are obsessed with face surgery, perfection, health and playing a game that combines cricket and math.
 It's like sci-fi without sci-fi.
 Or, like a chair without a surface to sit on.
 Or perhaps it's really just a commode converted into a chair because it's amusing.
+His movies are light and often feel like shorts, with absurd, sometimes childish but inventive jokes delivered in film format making them fun one-time watches, but not much more.
 His light and absurd anything-goes approach is somewhat reminiscent of Hitoshi Matsumoto.
+His more recent output is even simpler, however, simply running with one absurd joke or one or two unusual sci-fi/fantasy concepts instead of going over-the-top with bizarre elements.

 Recommended